jcollingj/caret/README.md

   - Extend chat so it can work in the sidebar as well.
 Include features to quickly add selected text into the chat.
   - Payout: $100
 - **Canvas Cards Additional Actions**:
   - Create additional actions that go in the "magic wand" menu.
-These actions should be things like: Split node into multiple nodes,
+These actions should be things like: Split node into multiple nodes, condensing
   - Payout: $100
 - **Canvas UI Improvements Batch**:
   - Description: Expose more information to the user about what the canvas is currently doing.